magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 who sees that ‘this is neither the self nor belonging to self’.
 He sees the self as it is in nature.
 Seeing the self through the power of clinging is not real seeing.
 Clinging interferes with the whole business.
-It’s not easy to realize this body as it is because clings fast to it all.
+It’s not easy to realize this body as it is because *upādāna* clings fast to it all.

 Therefore it is said that we must investigate to clearly know with wisdom.
-This means to investigate the according to their true nature, use wisdom.
-Knowing the true nature of is wisdom.
-If you don’t know the true nature of you are at odds with them, always resisting them.
-Now, it is better to let go of the than to try to oppose or resist them.
+This means to investigate the *saṅkhārā* according to their true nature, use wisdom.
+Knowing the true nature of *saṅkhārā* is wisdom.
+If you don’t know the true nature of *saṅkhārā* you are at odds with them, always resisting them.
+Now, it is better to let go of the *saṅkhārā* than to try to oppose or resist them.
 And yet we plead with them to comply with our wishes.
 We look for all sorts of means to organize them or ‘make a deal’ with them.
-If the body gets sick and is in pain we don’t want it to be, so we look for various suttas to chant, such as , the , the and so on.
+If the body gets sick and is in pain we don’t want it to be, so we look for various suttas to chant, such as *Bojjhaṅgo*, the *Dhammacakkappavattana Sutta*, the *Anattalakkhaṇa Sutta* and so on.
 We don’t want the body to be in pain, we want to protect it, control it.
 These suttas become some form of mystical ceremony, getting us even more entangled in clinging.
 This is because they chant them in order to ward off illness, to prolong life and so on.
-Actually the Buddha gave us these teachings in order to see clearly, but we end up chanting them to increase our delusion. .[^2] We don’t chant these words for increasing our delusion.
+Actually the Buddha gave us these teachings in order to see clearly, but we end up chanting them to increase our delusion. *Rūpaṃ aniccaṃ, vedanā aniccā, saññā aniccā, saṅkhārā aniccā, viññānaṃ aniccaṃ*.[^2] We don’t chant these words for increasing our delusion.
 They are recollections to help us know the truth of the body, so that we can let it go and give up our longing.

 This is called chanting to cut things down, but we tend to chant in order to extend them all, or if we feel they’re too long we try chanting